DS4PS/cpp-524-sum-2020/schedule.md

 # Lab 04

 Lab 04 is being combined with an evaluation regression exercise in place of a quiz for the semester.
-See the **Final Lab** due on March 3rd under the Week 7 tab for details.
+See the **Final Lab** due on August 11th under the Week 5 tab for details.

 <br>